 - You can substitute the olive oil for avocado oil.

 - When you refrigerate this dip it will become more firm.
-Simply add a bit more olive oil or avocado oil and blend it again until its smooth.
+Simply add a bit more olive oil or avocado oil and blend it again until it's smooth before serving again.

 Crushed chili flakes are usually found in the asian or oriental section of the grocery store.